akoldeway/austin-animal-center-analysis/README.md

 ![IntakesByBreed_percent](images/Intake_Type_by_Dog_Breed_percent.png)

-* Normalizing the data by intake reason shows the same relative percentage of breed for each intake reason.
+* Normalizing the data by intake reason shows the same relative percentage of breed for each intake reason with a slight increase in Pitbulls admitted for euthanasia and public assist.
 * This further supports that breed does not have an impact on intake reason.

 ## When is an animal most likely to be admitted to the Center?